wyvianvalenca/PetAdoption/README.md

 ## Bugs
 - [ FIXED ] Pet status AVAILABLE FOR ADOPTION but no aplication form registered
-- [ KNOWN ] No system feedback after responding a application (success or failure messages)
+- [ FIXED ] No system feedback after responding a application (success or failure messages)
 - [ KNOWN ] Duplicates in filter's options

 ## Extra (ideas)